Join the Newsletter!

 age: number;

 We traditionally hardcode it to create an immutable version of this type.
-However, to maintain adaptability with the original type, Mapped Types come into play.
-They use generics to map each property, offering flexibility to modify property characteristics.
+To maintain adaptability with the original type, Mapped Types come into play.
+They use generics to map each property, offering flexibility to transform property characteristics.
 For instance:

 };